TonyJem/ToDoList/README.md

 # ToDo List
-Simple iOS App - done as training task from Apple Education Lab for learning purposes in 2020 May
+Simple iOS App, done as guided project for learning purposes in 2020 May.

 [Description](#description)